Jesse925/p8105_final_project/project_proposal.md

 3)  Distribution of race, gender, and sex in drug use and related death

-4)  Number of death for each kinds of drug
+4)  Number of death for each kind of drug

-5)  Shiny plots.
+5)  Plots using Shiny tool.

 **Challenges:** Data manipulation and regression model construction may be challenged.